OkuraCB/email_analyzer_ai/README.md

 ## <span style="color: #f72585">Access and hosting

 This project (as usual with my other work) is entirely self-hosted.
 I built the infrastructure on a personal work server built by myself.
 It's running on a headless Arch Linux setup with `Linux 6.14.10`, the process managed by `systemd` and the HTTP access point running inside a `nginx` container.
+The CI/CD Pipeline is also configured inside the server, making it unnecessary to use third party alternatives such as Github Agents.

 The connection is also security-certified.
 Runs in the `https` protocol and the certificates are issued by [Let's Encrypt](https://letsencrypt.org/).